 923 Weekday routing is extended in Ocean Beach from Newport Ave. south to Point Loma Ave., replacing Route 35 on this segment.
 Also, Route 923A Saturday service is discontinued.
-929 The Downtown terminal at the 12th/Imperial Transit Center will be located on the south side of National Ave., in front of the Greyhound Station.
+929 The Downtown terminal is changed from the City College Transit Center to the 12th & Imperial Transit Center.
+Service between the City College and 12th/Imperial Transit Centers remains available on new Route 12, Route 901, and the UC San Diego Blue and Orange Line Trolleys.
+The Route 929 terminal at the 12th/Imperial Transit Center will be located on the south side of National Ave., in front of the Greyhound Station.
 936 Schedule adjustments.
 944 The routing on the eastern end of Route 944 is changed to serve Community Rd. and Hilleary Pl. instead of the Garden Road area.
 Service east of Midland Rd. is discontinued, including all stops along Garden Rd., Neddick Ave., Bowdoin Rd., and Standish Drive.
-See map of revised Route 94 inside this Take One.
+See map of revised Route 944 inside this Take One.
 Also, note other schedule changes to improve connections with Rapid 235.
-945 Schedule adjustments to improve connections with Rapid 235.
-950 ADDED WEEKDAY SERVICE: Westbound service from Otay Mesa will begin at 4:30 a.m., eastbound service from Iris will operate until 9:30 p.m., and frequency is increased during the morning and afternoon peaks.
+945 Schedule adjustments to improve connections with Rapid 235, 950 ADDED WEEKDAY SERVICE: Westbound service from Otay Mesa will begin at 4:30 a.m., eastbound service from Iris will operate until 9:30 p.m., and frequency is increased during the morning and afternoon peaks.
 Also, directional midday service will change from westbound to eastbound at 12 Noon instead of 3 p.m.
 Note other schedule adjustments.
 955 ADDED SERVICE: Weekday frequency is increased from 15 minutes to 12 minutes.
 Also, other schedule adjustments on all days.
 961 Schedule adjustments.
 964 Schedule adjustments.
 967, 968 Schedule adjustments, 992 ADDED SERVICE: Weekend frequency is increased from 30 to 15 minutes.
 Also, other schedule adjustments on all days.